 Matteo wanted to attend the Art School where his mother used to teach, but his father tried to discourage his creativity because he did not see it as an opportunity for a potential career.
 His mother, on the contrary, was very supportive.
 He studied Architecture and eventually attended a university course called Grafica e Progettazione Multimediale (Multimedia Graphics and Planning), where in his last year he learned a lot about videos, graphics, and editing.

 It was a good experience and he met many creative people.
 He had then planned to complete a Master’s Degree, which unfortunately was canceled, so he underwent training in a well-established movie studio in Latina (close to Rome).
 There, he was able to be in touch with the many figures contributing to the movie editing process and found his path as a Digital Compositor.

 I asked Mr. Petricone to talk about his job and life experiences.

 Matteo, you are a noted Digital Compositor.
 What does this profession actually do?

 My role is called Digital Compositor because I compose a digital image.
 Sometimes I add elements, other times I eliminate them.
 With the help of technology, I modify the original image in a video.
-But the visual effects job is a team-work and the team is made of many professional figures.
+But the visual effects job is teamwork and the team is made of many professional figures.
 Some create the storyboard, others design the textures, produce the animation, set up the lighting in the digital set, and so on.

-I am the last key of the chain before the final product is delivered to the client; therefore, my job is quite stressful, as any delay or imprecision is for me to fix.
+I am the last key in the chain before the final product is delivered to the client; therefore, my job is quite stressful, as any delay or imprecision is for me to fix.
 Even though it is the entertainment industry, it is not easy and light, as there are companies, deadlines, and penalties involved.
 I did supervision in Italy and the stress level was even higher.